 Figure 13.
 Poor and Good Right Angle Bends

 In order to do arcs in PADS the board must be set up for them.
 Go to Tools-Options.
-Click on the Design selection.
-Set "Miters" to "Arc", the Ratio to 3.5 and the Angle to 180.00.
+Click on the

 After your board routing is completed to make the corners into arcs: